-Ms. Jones, the teacher at Roth, said community associates had more success reaching parents "than we would have just on our own" and made them "more aware of
+Ms. Jones, the teacher at Roth said community associates had more success reaching parents "than we would have just on our own" and made them "more aware of services in the community."

-"I don't always know who to get in contact with," said Carolyn Pacely, whose community associate arranged tutorial help for her son.
+"I don't always know who to get in contact with," said Carolyn Pacely, whose community associate ar ranged tutorial help for her son.